owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

         }
     }

-Connecting a Controller And a Route
+Connecting a Controller and a Route
 ====================================

 To connect a controller and a route the controller has to be registered in the :doc:`container` like this: